carloskiki/asm-feature-extraction/draft.md

 The dataset is composed of 7 binaries: busybox, coreutils, curl, image-magick, openssl, putty, and sqlite3.
 All were compiled using gcc for the following platforms: x86_64, x86_32, arm, mips, powerpc.
-For each binary and platform, binary objects were generated for each optimization level (O0 to O3).
+For each binary and platform, binary objects were generated for all optimization levels (O0 to O3), stripped of debug symbols.
-Stripped all debug symbols except for function names, so as to be able to match functions across binaries.
 In total, yeilds 140 different binaries to analyze.
 The binaries were dissassembled using IDA Pro, yielding 383_658 assembly routines.
+Pairs of equivalent functions from the same platform but distinct optimization level were made for cross optimization evaluation, and pairs from the same optimization level but different platform were formed for cross platform evaluation.

 ### Model